-Still, sometimes Windows 10 can have some issues.
+Still, sometimes, Windows 10 can have some issues.
 Maybe you accidentally downloaded some spyware that has infected your computer’s browser.
-Perhaps the computer has become sluggish and unresponsive all of a sudden.
+Perhaps the system has become sluggish and unresponsive all of a sudden.

 Don’t panic.
 There is an easy way to reset Windows 10 without losing all your data.
-This method is a fairly simple way to refresh Windows 10 without having to start completely from scratch.
+This method is a reasonably simple way to refresh Windows 10 without having to start entirely from scratch.

 10 Easy Steps to Reset Windows 10

-Once your files are backed up, the next steps are fairly simple.
+Once your files are backed up, the next steps are relatively simple.